| Title: | R Interface to RESTful Web Services |

 media to R objects.
 It (usefully) requires that the user specify the

-with the same name as the media type (application/xml
+with the same name as the media type (application/xml), a

 determine where the new type fits.